 Only one formal request can be made by an employee in any 12-month period by an employee.
 It’s important to keep in mind it is a right to ‘request’, not ‘demand’.

 Yes.
 Employers can reject a request, but it must be linked to one or more of eight statutory reasons and the detailed reason(s) should be provided to the employee in writing.

 Yes.
 We would strongly advise you have a procedure in place that also allows for the right of appeal and for any appeal to be considered by a different (more senior) manager.

 Potentially, yes.
 An employee can bring claims for failing to follow a fair procedure.
 There is also a risk employers may receive discrimination claims if the reason for declining a request is both unjustifiable and linked to one of the protected characteristics.

 Providing you and your employee agree, a trial period (which can be beneficial to both parties) can be a sensible way forward, especially where there is uncertainty over whether the arrangement will work.

 Where the employee request to work from home, the employer is under no obligation to reimburse additional costs such as heat, light and power.

-If you need more advice, take a look at our HR services and soutions and see how we can help you.
+If you need more advice, take a look at our global HR solutions and see how we can help you.